King’s College London

 When asked on 3rd August 2020, King’s College London Students’ Union failed to confirm whether it has adopted the International Definition of Antisemitism.

-The following are recent incidents that have been reported to us, however we recognise that antisemitism is chronically underreported and it is possible that there are incidents that have not been reported.
+No incidents have been reported to us, however we recognise that antisemitism is chronically underreported and it is possible that there are incidents that have not been reported.
 To report an incident, please contact us.